 - In-stream ads.
 Video ads that appear before, during, and after video content streams.
 These ads are efficient and provide the most relevant targeting.
-They can also improve the user experience as they are more engaging thanks to rich media.
-Users can usually skip these ads after 5 seconds, however, sometimes they need to watch the full video.
+Thanks to rich media, they can also improve the user experience as they are more engaging.
+Users can usually skip these ads after 5 seconds.
+However, sometimes they need to watch the full video.

 - Interstitial ads.
 Interstitial ads are noticeable ad formats that cover the interface of the site.
 These ads either fill the screen on a mobile device or float over a webpage on a desktop.
 They appear when a user makes an action, for example, clicks on another article.
 Interstitial ads also have a built-in frequency capping of one interstitial ad per user in an hour, whereas pop-ups don’t have this feature.

 - Rewarded video ads.
 Rewarded video ads can increase user engagement with an app or game by rewarding users for watching an ad.
 Users typically interact with the ad to gain benefits, such as extra lives, coins, or useful points in the app.